 Basically, learning to play an instrument can improve your mental performance in almost every other area.
 You will expand your capacity for recall of all kinds of tiny details, in all kinds of settings.

 Separately, physical activity and mental exercises can each help slow cognitive decline.
 But mind-body practices — like many martial arts — bring together those separate components to optimize the benefits.
-For example, a 2016 study found that both Tai Chi Chuan and Baduanjin improve memory function.
+For example, a 2016 study published in Frontiers in Aging Neuroscience found that both Tai Chi Chuan and Baduanjin improve memory function.

 Albert Belzer, a martial arts expert for MMA Fury, points out that one brain-boosting element of Tai Chi is the necessary memorization of various techniques.
 Plus, he adds, “Tai Chi is great because it is not very physically strenuous, so it is something most people can continue to do in later years.”